 What you need to keep in mind is that you can always change the way you are embracing them depending on the moment in life you are and how your values evolved along the way.

-As a 10 years marketer and storyteller, I’ve been noticing multiple times that creatives push themselves to be super present on way too many channels, forgetting that more is not better.
+As a communicator with 10 years of experience, I’ve been noticing that creatives push themselves to be present on way too many channels, forgetting that more is not better.
 On the contrary, it often equals poor outcomes.

 What I suggest to do with social media as a photographer who wants to make money out of this passion is to make a few steps aside and think more about who you truly are.